ronkow/python-for-data-practitioners/README.md

 ### INSTALLING MINICONDA AND JUPYTERLAB
 For a much better IDE and learning experience, we recommend using [JupyterLab](https://jupyter.org), an IDE that runs in a web browser.
 We also recommend installing
-[conda](https://docs.conda.io/en/latest/) to be used for managing virtual environments and [pip](https://pypi.org/project/pip/) to be used for installing other Python packages.
+[conda](https://docs.conda.io/en/latest/) for managing virtual environments and [pip](https://pypi.org/project/pip/) for installing other Python packages.

 The two-step installation process will be as follows:
 - Download and install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution).
 Miniconda is one of two Python distributions (a collection of Python packages) from [Anaconda](https://www.anaconda.com/).
 By installing Miniconda, you will install the latest version of Python (version 3.13.5 at the time of writing this guide), conda, pip and a number of other packages.
 - Install JupyterLab using pip.

 At this point, you may be wondering: What is a [virtual environment](https://docs.python.org/3/library/venv.html)?
-What is a [Python packages](https://pypi.org/)?
+What is a [Python package](https://pypi.org/)?
 What is Miniconda?
 Let's first proceed with our installation.
 We will explain these terms along the way.

 When installation of Miniconda is complete, you will see the following two applications (screenshot from Windows 10):